jakubkuzilek/oulad/cran-comments.md

 0 errors | 0 warnings | 1 note

-checking installed package size ...
-NOTE installed size is 23.4Mb sub-directories of 1Mb or more:
+* checking installed package size ...
+NOTE installed size is 23.4Mb sub-directories of 1Mb or more: data  23.3Mb

-    data  23.3Mb
+  This is data package that will be rarely updated.

 * This is a new release.